samuell/glow/README.md

-## Slow - Simplistic library of (streaming) workflow compoenets for scientific and bioinformatics workflows
+## Glow - Simplistic library of (streaming) Go(lang) workflow compoenets for scientific and bioinformatics workflows

 This is a work in progress.